 - Westpac Banking Corporation

 Over 60 financial institutions have partnered with the NPP to offer real-time payments using PayID and Osko, so your bank could offer the service over the coming weeks and months.
+Check our list of banks that have launched PayID here to see if your bank is on the list.

 What do I need to do?